heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ## Load modules

-### Go modules

-For instructions on how to load runtime modules written in go, you need to follow the instructions [here](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).

-### Lua modules

-You can create a Lua file wherever you like on the filesystem as long as the server knows where to scan for the folder which contains your code.

 By default the server will scan all files within the "data/modules" folder relative to the server file or the folder specified in the YAML [configuration](install-configuration.md#runtime) at startup.
 You can also specify the modules folder via a command flag when you start the server.

 ```shell
 nakama --runtime.path "$HOME/some/path/"
 ```

-All files with the ".lua" extension will be loaded and evaluated as part of the boot up sequence.
+All files with the ".lua" or ".so" extensions found in the runtime path will be loaded and evaluated as part of the boot up sequence.
 Each Lua file represents a module and all code in each module will be run and can be used to register functions which can operate on messages from clients as well as execute logic on demand.
+Shared Object files are the equivalent for Go plugins.

 ## Simple example